John C. Borden Auditorium

 As part of the facilities of Charles Myers Recording Studio, Myers Hall is the School's primary recording venue.
 With seating for 35, it is also an excellent small concert space.
 State-of-the-art acoustical treatment makes it particularly well-suited for any music requiring amplification or electronics.

-Home to two of the School's harpsichords and a newly-constructed pipe organ, Pforzheimer is a favorite hall for baroque performance.
+Home to one of the School's harpsichords, Pforzheimer is a favorite hall for baroque performance.
 With its high ceilings and resonant acoustics, it is also popular for vocal and chamber recitals.
 Seating 50 people, Pforzheimer is one of the most-used recital halls.